sergiolpzgmz/api-race-registration/readme.md

 # Race registration API
 Api rest to manage the registration of athletes in the different races as well as the information and availability of these.
+(No authentication implemented for now)

 ### Usage
 As administrator: